Toronto Rape Crisis Centre

-Officially the Toronto Rape Crisis Centre / Multicultural Women Against Rape, but usually referred to as the Toronto Rape Crisis Centre and abbreviated to TRCC, is the only rape crisis centre in Toronto, Ontario.
+The Toronto Rape Crisis Centre (TRCC), officially known as Toronto Rape Crisis Centre / Multicultural Women Against Rape, is a rape crisis centre in Toronto, Ontario, Canada.
+It is the city's only such facility.

-It runs a 24/7 crisis line and provides free counselling, and is one of 42 rape crisis centers in the province of Ontario.
+It runs a 24/7 crisis line and provides free counselling, and is one of 42 rape crisis centres in the province of Ontario.

 History

-In the mid 1990s, the TRCC highlighted the issue of gender based violence at Pride Toronto.
+In the mid 1990s, the TRCC highlighted the issue of gender-based violence at Pride Toronto.

 In 2018, the TRCC saw an increase in demand for services following reporting on the Harvey Weinstein sexual abuse cases.

 In 2019, the TRCC received $1m from the Ontario Government, 25% of what had been promised to them.
 The wait time for services reached 15 months in 2019.